 Being a pilot is one of the best jobs in the world.
 I’m a pilot, so I might be slightly biased, however, the problem with having one of the most awesome jobs in the world, is that a lot of people want the job too.
 With all that competition, wages can take a hit, especially when you’re starting out.
 Even after getting picked up by a regional airline, the money you make isn’t amazing.
 Once you’ve got the skills and the experience, there are opportunities to make decent money in the ‘majors’ (major airlines).
 Sometimes it just takes the right opportunity to get a well-paying job as a commercial pilot.

 That said, there are other ways of making more money as a pilot which you can use to increase your cash flow and get you through those first few years.
-I’ll go through some of my favorite ways of making extra money as a pilot outside the airlines.
+I’ll go through some of my favourite ways of making extra money as a pilot outside the airlines down the track but for now, let’s focus on that.

 Guess what, in 99% of cases, you’re starting pay as a pilot sucks.
 I don’t say this to discourage you, but to keep your expectations realistic.
+How much money do Graduate Airline Pilots make?
+Typically up to $60,000 per year.
 The main problem is that there are so many other pilots in the junior level competing for work that there is no incentive for airlines or other aviation companies to pay well.

 There is a general relationship between the complexity of your aircraft and operations, and how much a commercial pilot makes.
 Pilots unions have worked hard with industry to determine an acceptable award rate – how many commercial pilots should get paid.